halfbread-BP/Futile-Documented/FutileProject/Docs/Setup.md

 For starters, Futile is a 2D framework built-ontop of Unity for performance reasons, not to actually use the engine in any way (you'd only use Unity's tools for stuff like `Mathf` and low-level API's like `CommandBuffer`, `GL`, `Graphics`, etc.)

-This means that if you dont know any Unity scripting, you're completely fine since Futile has almost nothing to do with Unity code-wise (unless you're modifying Futile which you'll most likely do
+This means that if you dont know any Unity scripting, you're completely fine since Futile has almost nothing to do with Unity code-wise (unless you're modifying Futile which you'll most likely do)

-NOTE: This documentation does assumd you know a solid amount of C#
+NOTE: This documentation assumes you know a solid amount of C#

 # Setup
 Futile is a deprecated framework however if you fix the various warnings and compile errors you *can* get it to work.